samjulien/blog/_posts/2018-08-09-configuring-swissid-login-into-custom-applications.markdown

 ![Auth0 dashboard](https://cdn.auth0.com/blog/secure-your-gaming-company-with-auth0's-user-fraud-score-and-minfraud/auth0-dashboard.png)

-## Setup a SwissID Custom Social Connection in Auth0
+## Setup a Government-Issued ID as a Custom Social Connection in Auth0

 With your Auth0 account properly created, you will have to install [the _Custom Social Connections_ extension](https://auth0.com/docs/extensions/custom-social-extensions) in your tenant.
 This extension provides an easy way to manage social connections within Auth0 that are not supplied as "first-class citizens" (i.e., they are not available out of the box).
 To install it, go to [the _Extensions_ section of your dashboard](https://manage.auth0.com/#/extensions) and click on the _Custom Social Connections_ option.